573dave/google_forms_rfp/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+In summary, you are free to use, copy, modify, merge, publish, distribute, sublicense, and sell copies of the software, provided you include the original copyright notice.
+The software is provided "as is", without warranty of any kind, and the creators are not liable for any issues that arise from using the software.